 1 Information as of 31 December 2023 has been revised.
 Refer to "Note 2 Accounting for the acquisition of the Credit Suisse Group" in the "Consolidated financial statements" section of the UBS Group Annual Report 2023, available under "Annual reporting" at ubs.com/investors, for more information.
-2 Includes applicable add-ons of 1.59% for irsk-weighted assets (RWA) and 0.55% for leverage ratio denominator (LRD), of which 15 basis points for RWA and 5 basis points for LRD reflect the Swiss Financial Market Supervisory Authority (FINMA) Pillar 2 capital add-on of USD 800m related to the supply chain finance funds market stare add-on requirement, a 0.25% tor leverage ratio requirement of 3.55% consists of a 1.5% base requirement, a 1.5% base buffer capital requirement, a 0.25% LRD add-on requirement, a 0.25% DRD add-on requirement, a 0.25% base outper capital requirement, a 0.25% transfer stare add-on requirement based on our Swiss credit business and a 0.05% Pillar 2 capital add-on related to the supply chain finance funds matter at Credit Suisse.
+2 Includes applicable add-ons of 1.59% for risk-weighted assets (RWA) and 0.55% for leverage ratio denominator (LRD), of which 15 basis points for RWA and 5 basis points for LRD reflect the Swiss Financial Market Supervisory Authority (FINMA) Pillar 2 capital add-on of USD 800m related to the supply chain finance funds matter at Credit Suisse.
+3 Our minimum CET1 leverage ratio requirement of 3.55% consists of a 1.5% base requirement, a 1.5% base puller capital requirement, a 0.25% IRD add-on requirement add-on requirement based on our Swiss credit business and a 0.05% Pillar 2 capital add-on related to the supply chain finance funds matter at Credit Suisse.
 4 Includes outstanding low-trigger loss-absorbing additional tier 1 capital instruments, which are available under the Swiss systemically relevant bank framework to meet the going concern requirements that have a fermaining maturity of between one and two years.
-Greater than two years, all instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
-6 From 1 January 2023, the resolvability discount on the gone concern capital requirements end the Pillar 2 add-on).
-7 As of July 2024, FINMA will have the authority to impose a surcharge of up to 25% of the total going concern capital requirements should obstacles to an SIB's resolvability discounts of 1.08% for RWA and 0.88% for LRD.

-semi-annual I The CCyB1 table below provides details of the risk-weighted assets (RWA) used in the computation of the countercyclical capital buffer (CCyB) requirement applicable to UBS Group AG consolidated.
+B maximum of 25% of the gone concern requirements that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
+6 From 1 January 2023, the resolvability discount on the gone concern capital requirements bank (SIBs) has been replaced with reduced base gone concern capital requirements equivalent to 75% of the total going concern requirements (scluding countercyclical buffer requirements and the Pillar 2 add-on).
+7 As of July 2024, FINMA will have the authority to impose a surcharge of up to 25% of the total going concern requirements (scluding countercyclical buffer requirements and the Pillar 2 add-on).
+7 As of July 2024, FINMA will have the authority to impose a surcharge of up to 25% of the total going concern capital requirements (scluding co semi-annual I The CCyB1 table below provides details of the risk-weighted assets (RWA) used in the computation of the countercyclical capital buffer (CCyB) requirement applicable to UBS Group AG consolidated.
 In the second half of 2023, the CCyB for private-sector exposures in the UK was increased to 2% from 1%.
 This update increased our bank-specific CCyB requirement to 14 basis points as of 31 December 2023.